The Real Thing (2 Unlimited song): Chart performance

 "The Real Thing" peaked at number one in Finland, Lithuania and the Netherlands, as well as on the Eurochart Hot 100, on which it peaked during its fourth week on the chart, on 18 June 1994.
 In Finland, it spent three weeks as number one on the Suomen virallinen lista, where it debuted at the top position on the chart on 4 June.
 In the band's native Netherlands, it topped the Single Top 100 chart for two weeks, with seven weeks within the top 10 in total.
 The single reached number two in Belgium, Denmark, Sweden and Switzerland.

 "The Real Thing" was a top-10 hit in Austria, France, Germany, Ireland, Norway, Spain, and the United Kingdom.
 In the UK, it peaked at number six on 22 May, during its second week on the UK Singles Chart, while peaking at number 12 on the Music Week Dance Singles chart.
 In addition, the song was a top-20 hit in Iceland and a top-30 hit in Italy, reaching numbers 14 and 22, respectively.
-Outside Europe, "The Real Thing" peaked at number five in Canada, number 22 in New Zealand, and number 39 in Australia.
+Outside Europe, "The Real Thing" peaked at number two in Israel, number five in Canada, number 22 in New Zealand, and number 39 in Australia.
 According to Billboard magazine, the single has sold 633,000 copies worldwide as of 1996.

 Airplay

-"The Real Thing" reached number one on the European Dance Radio chart on 9 June 1994.
-It also entered the European airplay chart Border Breakers at number 12 on 4 June due to crossover airplay in East Central-, West-, Central-, Northwest- and North-European regions, and peaked at the third position on 2 July.
+"The Real Thing" reached the number-one position on the European Dance Radio chart on 9 June 1994.
+It peaked at number 24 on the European Hit Radio chart in the beginning of July.
+The single entered the European airplay chart Border Breakers by Music & Media at number 12 on 4 June due to crossover airplay in East Central-, West-, Central-, Northwest- and North-European regions, and peaked at the third position on 2 July 1994.

 Music video

 The music video for "The Real Thing" was directed by Nigel Simpkiss and produced by Swivel Films.
-It was released in the UK in May 1994, receiving heavy rotation on MTV Europe and Germany's VIVA, where it was A-listed.
-Slijngaard told Melody Maker, "The new look's a bit Terminator.
+It was released in the UK in May 1994, receiving heavy rotation on MTV Europe and German music television channel VIVA, where it was A-listed in June 1994.
+It was a Box Top on British The Box same month and one month later, it was A-listed also on France's MCM.
+Slijngaard told Melody Maker about the video, "The new look's a bit Terminator.
 There's a guy on skates with, uh, all computer things and lights, and those two [Steve and Claire, the 2U dancers] are just boogieing away.
 It's gonna be fast, you know?"